-Rootin’Tootin’ is a fast paced maze game with a musical theme, the player manoeveurs a tuba trying to catch all musical notes in order to finish the “pattern” (level).
-Unfortunately, the rest of the orchestra is out for… hmm… tempo (BA DUM TSS) and hell bent on sending the poor tuba to its maker.
-While the freedom of movement is the same as the classic Namco title, the game adds his own spin on things: the notes collected are immediately launched around and can, thus, be used as bullets if directioned against enemies.
+The enemies rooster is as musical as everything else: the rest of the orchestra is out for “tempo”, hell bent on sending the poor tuba to its maker.
+While I would understand the reason why, calling it a “clone” of Pac-man would be quite unfair, there are quite a few different things in the gameplay design.
+The freedom of movement is the same as the Namco title, with each level designed around a musical pentagram, but Still, the game adds its own spin on things.
+Instead of swallowing them, the notes collected by the tuba are immediately launched around and can, thus, be used as bullets, if correctly sent towards the enemies.

-The only real downside – if one can call it that – is that the home computer conversion presents the levels in a weirdly random fashion after the first four, but then again, it’s pretty hard to go beyond five levels without losing all lives.
+The only real downside – if one can call it that – is that the home computer conversion, after the first four levels, starts going in weirdly random pattern, which might make the player think to have seen everything, but that is probably not the case.
+Then again, it’s pretty hard to even reach level five, without losing all lives.
 The manual says “we know of 21 levels” so I guess even the publisher wasn’t sure how long the game was supposed to go on for!

 Mr Nesbitt’s work still shines through with its brilliant gameplay and infectious music.
 Since the official Pac Man conversion on C64 was derived from the Atari one, hence leaves much to be desired, I’d say this is definitely a potential candidate for the best Pac-man-like on the Commodore 8 bit home computer.
 Definitely recommended for a spin!